Not everyone uses checks super frequently, so sometimes it helps to have a refresher on how to fill them out, just to make sure you get it right.

 Field #3: In the "payment/debit" column write down the amount you paid.

-In the deposit/credit column Record deposits to your own account.
+In the deposit/credit column record deposits to your own account, like when you deposit a check into your own account.